Frances Folk Gathering

 Most folk set up camp or park a caravan at the local oval for accommodation.
 Amenities there are basic but comfortable (toilets and showers, but no power) so come prepared to be reasonably self-sufficient.
 There are food stalls at the Frances Folk Gathering, and there is an excellent dining room at the local hotel.

-The Frances Folk Gathering is about being in the festival, not just at it - there are plenty of opportunities to join in, whether it's as a performer, busker, a workshop, a competition, or just taking in the energy.
+The Frances Folk Gathering is about being in the festival, not just at it - there are plenty of opportunities to join in, whether it's as a performer, busker, a workshop or just taking in the energy.

 Access With Assistance for the Disabled